 Kurakawa himself was extremely international, and designed buildings in 13 countries, including high rises, airports, convention centers, museums, stadiums, and medical centers.

-Kuala Lampur International Airport, built by Kurakawa.
+Kuala Lumpur International Airport, built by Kurakawa.

 Attention to detail was critical in his philosophy.
-Japan was a country that moved from a non-industrial to a fully industrial economy in less than 50 years, during the Meiji revolution.
+Japan was a country that moved from a non-industrial to a fully industrial economy in less than 50 years, during the Meiji Restoration.
 This sharp jump from producing goods by craftsmen to industrially realized production was so rapid that the deep-rooted tradition of fine craftsmanship as a statement of the creator did not disappear.

-As a result, the Japanese maker continues to be instilled with a fastidious preoccupation for fine details, which can be seen in contemporary architecture, art and industry.
+As a result, the Japanese maker continues to be instilled with a fastidious preoccupation for fine details, which can be seen in contemporary architecture, art, and industry.
 The attention to detail, an integral part of Japan’s tradition, forms a uniquely indigenous aesthetic which Kurakawa remained adamant needed to be captured in his architecture.

 MORE Good News on this Day: